Debit cards with no foreign transaction fees

 How do debit cards with no foreign transaction fees work?

 You usually receive a debit card when you open an everyday bank account.
 The debit card allows you to access your own money to make everyday purchases in store or online, plus lets you withdraw your own money from an ATM.
 Some banks offer debit cards with low or even no foreign transaction fees.
 This means that you can still make purchases using your own money, but you won't be hit with the fee when you make overseas purchases.
-Most Australian debit cards come affiliated with Visa or Mastercard, so you can look forward to using these internationally while travelling.

 How much can I save with a no foreign transaction fee debit card?

 The amount you could save depends on how much you're planning to spend overseas.
-If you're go overseas often, you could save hundreds of dollars (or more) per trip.
+If you go overseas often, you could save hundreds of dollars (or more) per trip.
 Take a look at the fictional example below of a short overseas holiday.

-You can save $238 when no foreign transaction fees are charged.
+For the fictional holiday above, you could save $238 when no foreign transaction fees are charged.

 Alanna Glenn's headshot